Monacrylic/image2KiCAD/README.md

 <b> Note: This is still a WIP, and invokving the GPT API costs money!
 Be sure to set a limit on your API calls.</b>

+You can also experiment with using the Gemini API (free at the moment), by providing the Gemini API key in the configuration.yaml file.

 ## Installation

 1. Clone the repository